andyglover/odin-project-library/README.md

 # odin-project-library
 This is the "Library" project from TheOdinProject's JavaScript course.
-Still working on this one!
+My wife loves books!
+So she liked the idea of this project a lot!

 **Link to project:** https://www.andyglover.io/odin-project-library/